-MOB-16: Design the secondary campus circulation system in a grid pattern, to disperse traffic and provide multiple connections to most destinations for all travel modes.
+MOB-16: Design the secondary campus circulation system to disperse traffic and provide multiple connections to most destinations for all travel modes.

 MOB-17: Protect the quality of campus core and residential areas by reducing or controlling traffic routing, volumes, and speeds on local streets.